titumozammel/operational-silence-framework/README.md

 ## License

-This work is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
+This project is licensed under the MIT License.

+See the LICENSE file for details.